xdividr/dreamcloud-docs/source/dreamcompute/tutorials/deploy-owncloud-on-dreamcompute.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 Now everything is configured on the server, open a browser and visit
-https://ip/owncloud where ip is the ip address of your application instance.
+https://IP/owncloud where **IP** is the IP address of your application instance.
 Create an admin account using the web interface.
 Then fill in the details for
 the database.
 The database user is "root", the password is the root password
-for the database, the host is the ip of your database
+for the database, the host is the IP address of your database
 server, and the database name can be set to anything, I recommend "owncloud".
 Then continue and **BAM** you have a working owncloud.